mindsmash/tiny-tasks/README.md

 As you can see, there's a lot to do.
 Just pick one of the [issues](https://github.com/mindsmash/tiny-tasks/issues) and start coding.
 Also, do not hesitate to contact us if you run into any problems.
 We are here to help.

-You can simply fork this repository and start working on _TinyTasks_.
+Simply start by forking this repository and working on _TinyTasks_.
 Please create a pull request after finishing your work.